itsalfredakku/rxops-uikit/docs/design-system.md

 const PatientChart = lazy(() => import('@rxops/uikit/healthcare'));
 ```

-This design system ensures consistency, accessibility, and healthcare-specific optimization across all RxOps UI components.
+This design system ensures consistency, accessibility, and healthcare-specific optimization across all RxOpscomponents.
 For implementation details, see the individual component documentation in `COMPONENT_GUIDE.md`.